JinkiKeikaku/PreCadDocuments/PrecoFormat_en.md

 #### Current Attributes

 Currently selected color, line type, and line width on the PreCad toolbar.

-Color is called current line color, current text color, current fill color, etc., depending on the element.
+Color is called current line color, current text color, current fill color, etc., depending on the element.It is sometimes simply called the current value.

 The same applies to fonts, such as the current font name.